Therapy for Powerlessness and Resentment

 1. No one is born with a "victim mentality."
 Someone with a "victim mentality" is highly likely to have been a real victim of bad treatment or witnessed parents or caregivers acting as victims growing up.

-Let us go back to the friend I mentioned in the beginning.
+Let us return to the friend I mentioned at the beginning.
 Her dad was moody and unreliable and had alcohol problems.
 He frequently lectured and criticized her since she was a child.
 My friend's mom often quarreled with her dad.
 Still, she accepted the unhappy marriage because her mom believed that my friend needed a "complete family" with both parents.
 My friend was under the influence of her chronic fear of her irritable dad and her mother's passive attitude of not taking responsibility for herself.
-She found it difficult to believe the world is friendly and safe, rarely took responsibility for her emotions, and felt she could not change the status quo or achieve her goals.
+My friend found it difficult to believe the world is friendly and safe, rarely took responsibility for her emotions, and felt she could not change the status quo or achieve her goals.

 Unintentionally, my friend put herself in a passive position and felt controlled by her boss.
 Though I do not know what kind of person my friend's boss was, even if my friend's boss was unfriendly and emotionally manipulative, my friend's complaints, self-blame, and reluctance to speak out and make changes did not help her.
 She became increasingly exhausted, powerless, hopeless, and resentful.

-2. Besides family life, social and cultural influences can also give rise to a "victim mentality."
+2. Besides family life, social and cultural influences can also give root to a "victim mentality."

 Although we are making progress, it is impossible for women not to be affected by such cultural immersion and inheritance from generation to generation.
 It is normal for women to think that life is unfair, that they are not respected, and that they cannot get what they want as women.

-Similarly, in the literature I recently read about Chinese culture and psychoanalysis, one scholar reviewed the past 250 years of Chinese history, including the Opium War, the Civil War, the Anti-Japanese War, the famine caused by the Great Leap Forward, the Cultural Revolution, etc. He asserted: "Not one Chinese hasn't suffered psychological traumas."
+Similarly, in the literature I recently read about Chinese culture and psychoanalysis, a scholar reviewed the past 250 years of Chinese history, including the Opium War, the Civil War, the Anti-Japanese War, the famine caused by the Great Leap Forward, and the Cultural Revolution.
+He asserted: "Not one Chinese hasn't suffered psychological traumas."

-After such intense wars and political brutality, I can easily imagine that some people have become deeply insecure, have trouble trusting others, feel that they have suffered great injustice in seemingly small situations, or believe they have no control over their lives.
+After such intense wars and political brutality, I can imagine that some people have become deeply insecure, have trouble trusting others, feel that they suffer great injustice in seemingly small situations, or believe they have no control over their lives.

 How Do I Change a "Victim Mentality?"